abmbodj/ArchieAI/README.md

 - ✅ Optionally pull the AI model

 **Access ArchieAI at:** `http://localhost:5000`
+# The following section was done by Archie as a test of its abilities and may be wrong.
+I cant be bothered to check so good luck
 ### Manual Docker Setup

 If you prefer manual control: